Utah Rental Agreement

 Utah Required Residential Lease Disclosures

 • Landlord’s Name and Address (required for all leases) – Utah requires that landlords provide their contact information or that of an authorized agent.
-This ensures reliable communication in situations requiring legal notice.
+This helps ensure smooth communication and payment of rent in the event of any unusual situations.
+Typically includes additional contact information for the landlord and authorized agents, such as phone numbers and email addresses.

-• New Tenant Disclosure (required for all leases) – Utah landlords must provide a disclosure which includes tenant eligibility criteria, information about all rent and fixed fees, and a move-in checklist that inventories the current condition of the rental property.
+• New Tenant Disclosure (required for all leases) – Utah leases must provide a disclosure which includes tenant eligibility criteria, information about all rent and fixed fees, and a move-in checklist which documents the current condition of the rental property.

-• Methamphetamine Contamination Disclosure (required for some leases) – Utah landlords renting properties with any potential methamphetamine contamination must disclose this fact and provide information about active remediation efforts.
-A contaminated unit can’t be rented without remediation.
+• Methamphetamine Contamination Disclosure (required for some leases) – Utah property can’t be rented with untreated methamphetamine contamination.
+A landlord renting properties with potential contamination must disclose this fact and provide information about active treatment efforts.

 To learn more about required disclosures in Utah, click here.